mlinreallife/blog/content/posts/press_review_13.md

 </form>
 </div>

 Kubernetes is a tool.
-The concepts that are around this one are important: zero downtime deployment, containers orchestration, scaling, etc. They help to deploy safely and then to get solid ML systems.
+The concepts that are around this one are interesting: zero downtime deployment, containers orchestration, scaling, etc. They help to deploy safely and then to get solid ML systems.
 It's relevant to understand these concepts.
 This week, I would like to highlight some of them through different resources.

 ## [Cloud Native DevOps with Kubernetes](https://www.oreilly.com/library/view/cloud-native-devops/9781492040750/)